Jasprit Bumrah: 2024: 2024 T20 World Cup, Border Gavaskar Trophy

 In September 2024, Bumrah achieved the milestone of 400 international wickets during the first Test match between India and Bangladesh.
 With this accomplishment, he became the sixth Indian fast bowler to reach this significant mark.
-In December 2024,Bumrah became the number 1 bowler in the ICC player rankings with 904 points,equalling the career-best rating of Ravichandran Ashwin.
+In December 2024, Bumrah became the number 1 bowler in the ICC player rankings with 904 points, equalling the career-best rating of Ravichandran Ashwin.

-In the Border–Gavaskar Trophy, Bumrah became the fastest Indian fast bowler to reach 200 Test wickets in his 44th match with the best bowling average among bowlers to have taken 200 wickets.
+In the Border–Gavaskar Trophy, Bumrah became the fastest Indian fast bowler to reach 200 Test wickets in his 44th match, with the best bowling average among bowlers to have taken 200 wickets.
 His 32 wickets in the series are the most taken by an Indian bowler in an overseas Test series.
-Among visiting bowlers to Australia, Bumrah's 32 wickets are joint fourth most with England's Maurice Tate leading with 38 wickets in the Ashes series of 1924–25.
+Among visiting bowlers to Australia, Bumrah's 32 wickets arethe joint fourth most, with England's Maurice Tate leading with 38 wickets in the Ashes series of 1924–25.
 He broke Bishen Singh Bedi's record of 31 wickets set in 1977–78.